DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2022-03-17-audit-of-email-notifications-and-improvements-to-content.md

 ### User need

-The user need email notifications aims to address is:
+The user need that email notifications aim to address is:

 {% set need = collections['user-need'] | slugs(tags) | first %}